broeker/jumpsuit/src/pages/index.md

   title: Zoom zoom
 mainbody:
   content: >-
-    Today we can be build better, faster, and smarter web applications that are less costly to build, quicker to develop, easier to maintain and support, and more flexible than our current status quo.
-Better yet, building this next generation of websites and applications is simply fun in way that we have been missing for a long time.
+    Today we can build better, faster, and smarter web applications that are less costly to build, quicker to develop, easier to maintain and support, and more flexible than our current status quo.
+This new world is not about a specific tool, or any particular framework, but rather a new and different way of thinking about how we build the web.
+Best yet, building this next generation of websites and applications is simply fun in way that we have been missing for a long time.
   heading: Let's have some fun again.
   image1:
     alt: Jumpsuit diagram